The complete guide to corporate mileage reimbursement

 An employer’s guide to car allowance

-In some cases, a car allowance is an absolute necessity.
-Today, staff members need to travel further than ever for work purposes as face-to-face interactions are so critical in business—and Zoom calls simply don’t cut it.
+In some cases, even if a company car isn’t provided, a car allowance is an absolute necessity.
+Today, staff members need to travel further than ever for work purposes, as face-to-face interactions are so critical in business — and Zoom calls simply don’t cut it.

-Whatever your reason may be for getting a company vehicle, it’s worth knowing what car allowance is and how it works.
+Whatever your reason may be for considering company vehicles, it’s also worth knowing what car allowance is and how it works.
 From understanding the calculations for an employee's individual car allowance to the potential tax benefits, it can help minimize any complications that come with company cars and managing a car allowance policy.

-In this guide, we’ll give you all the knowledge needed to take advantage of car allowances in relation to company cars for business use.
+In this guide, we’ll give you everything you need to know to take advantage of car allowances in relation to company cars for business use.

 What is a car allowance and how does it work?

-A car allowance is a sum of money that the business adds to the employee’s annual salary—allowing them to either buy or lease a vehicle.
+A car allowance is a sum of money that the business adds to the employee’s annual salary — allowing them to either buy or lease a vehicle, and maintain it, for company purposes.

-There are pros and cons to both buying and leasing employee cars.
-When buying a company car, you’re benefiting from insurance costs decreasing over time but you’re paying out a lot of money to buy the car upfront.
+However, there are pros and cons to both buying and leasing employee cars.
+When buying a company car, you’re benefiting from insurance costs decreasing over time but you’re also fronting a lot of money to buy the car upfront.

 As a car allowance is given to the employee to buy their own personal vehicle, they can claim a mileage allowance on top when using this car for work purposes.
-A car allowance can help to cover fuel costs in general but claiming a mileage allowance on top is good for business.
+A car allowance can help to cover fuel costs in general but claiming a mileage allowance in addition is also allowed.

 What does car allowance cover?

-Before giving an employee a car allowance for their own car, it’s useful to know what it covers so that you’re giving your employee a realistic allowance.
+Before giving an employee a car allowance for their own car, it’s useful to know what it’s meant to cover so that you’re giving your employee a realistic allowance.
+A car allowance is meant to generally cover the costs of owning a car for business purposes, including:

 Fuel

 Driving costs are essential to be aware of when it comes to how much you offer.
-The cost of fuel, according to mBurse, makes up around to operate a vehicle.
+The cost of fuel, according to mBurse, makes up around 17% of the overall costs to operate a vehicle.
+Of course, this can vary depending on your region — in some areas, the price of fuel is much more expensive than others.
+This is where an additional mileage reimbursement can become helpful.

-If the car is necessary for work and not just for personal use, then there will likely be a certain amount of mileage expenses needed.
+If the car is necessary for work, then there will likely be a certain amount of mileage expenses needed.
 This covers any driving that’s work-related and can vary in cost depending on the mileage and the type of fuel consumed.

 Wear and tear